-Today’s post is about the stories we tell ourselves about why we can’t have what we want.
+Today’s post is about the stories we tell ourselves to explain events.
 Sometimes, our narratives aren’t helpful and actually can get in the way of our successes.
 Ultimately, our goal is to have narratives that support and empower us to achieve the vision that we want for our lives, and if our narratives are blocking the truth, we’re going to have a difficult time achieving our objectives.

-Right now I am sitting in my car writing this post in Golden Gate Park, because I was unsuccessful in finding a library that was close by that had convenient parking, that was on a street that allowed a left-hand turn, and did not have homeless people hanging out on its’ steps.
+Right now, I am sitting in my car writing this post in Golden Gate Park, because I was unsuccessful at finding a library that was close by, had convenient parking, was on a street that allowed a left-hand turn and did not have homeless people hanging out on its’ steps.

 That’s my story about how I ended up writing a blog post in my car.
-Not too sexy and maybe too quotidian for those of you who want some really juicy details.
-But there is something interesting about it, if you care to read on.
+Not too sexy and maybe too quotidian for those of you who want a really juicy story.
+But there is something interesting about it — if you care to read on.

-Now the kicker is that we have habits for explaining events to ourselves just as we have habits for eating and exercise; and y’all know how objective we can be when we’re triggered by let’s say, an unfamiliar area, aggressive drivers, traffic patterns that make no sense, no convenient parking and vagrants with cups in their hands ready to ask for coins from library patrons?
+Now the kicker is that you and I have habits for explaining events to ourselves just as we have habits for eating and exercise; and y’all know how objective we can be when we’re triggered by let’s say, an unfamiliar area, aggressive drivers, traffic patterns that make no sense, inconvenient parking and vagrants with cups in their hands ready to ask for coins from library patrons?

 Here’s where I’m headed: One of the challenges with taking back control of the stories we tell ourselves is how automatic those stories can be.
-We’ve already decided in a fraction of a second what it means before the rest of us can catch up.
-This can pose a significant problem if our narratives aren’t supporting us.
+We’ve already decided in a fraction of a second what it means before the rest of our brain can catch up.
+This can pose a significant problem when our narratives are biased and habitual.

-Now the stress of finding a parking spot can seem rather mundane to the uninitiated and those unfamiliar with parking in San Francisco.
+Now the stress of finding a parking spot can seem rather mundane to the those who are unfamiliar with parking in San Francisco.
 However, when you compound the problem with elements of danger, time constraints, and the frustration of not achieving an objective easily, it’s no different than any challenge you and I can face where the stakes can be much higher.

 That is what is so great about the framework below.
-It works for any challenge you face that requires you to use an empowering explanation to help you to take the actions you need to take in your life, so that, you can experience the life you want to lead.
+It can work for any challenge you face that requires you to use an empowering explanation to help you to take the actions you need to take in your life, so that, you can experience the quality of life you want.

 3 Steps to More Empowering Explanations

 - DO NOT RESPOND – Remember that 10 second rule you learned as a kid.
 Well, there is some science behind it.
 Deep breathing decreases cortisol and reduces stress.
-When you decide in advance not to respond in the moment to any experience that challenges you and you actually do not respond right away, it will give you some needed “breathing room” to choose a better response.
+When you decide in advance not to respond in the moment, it will give you some much needed “breathing room” to choose a better response.

-2. CHOOSE A NARRATIVE THAT SERVES YOU – Now that you have some space, think about how you want to explain what happened to yourself and choose a better explanation that serves you.
+2. CHOOSE A NARRATIVE THAT SERVES YOU – Now that you have some space, think about how you want to explain what happened to yourself.
+Choose an explanation that serves you.
 Byron Katie’s The Work is a perfect example of how to do this.
 Remember, your explanations are the drivers of the actions that follow.

-3. ACT WITH CONVICTION – Commit to actions that support you and your ultimate goals, because that truly is why you choose to go through the pain of a challenging experience.
-Commit to yourself and to the vision you have for your life, and when you do, watch how your life changes for the better.
+3. ACT WITH CONVICTION – Commit to actions that support you and your ultimate goals.
+Commit yourself to the vision you have for your life, and when you do, watch how your life changes for the better.